 Jakarta is not only the capital city; Jakarta is a business and central to the government's activities.
 With those symbols, Jakarta is blessed with a strong ICT infrastructure than other cities.
 In addition, the number of populations is around 10 million people, the largest contributor to ICT users in Indonesia.

-The 2019 survey in Jakarta showed that at the household scale, the most widely used ICT tools were smartphones/devices smart, by 97.33%.
+The 2019 survey in Jakarta showed that at the household scale, the most widely used ICT tools were smartphones/smart devices , by 97.33%.
 Next is television, 97.26%, computers/laptops, 49.47%, and at least landline, 5.88%.
 The number shows that there has been a shift in non-internet ICT tools to internet-based ICT.

 Individually, the number of users of ICT tools reached 96.01%.
 Television is an ICT tool that is the most widely used by community users of ICT tools, which amounted to 91.42%.
 Ownership of smartphones reached 84.63%.
 Computer/laptop by 39.92% and the least is landline telephone, by 6.99%.
 Jakarta's familiar with IoT, 96,01% are active internet users.